Pat Mills has wide-ranging interests, including watching films and reviewing them here.

 A highly publicized hostage situation played out during the last half of 1973.
 The kidnapping victim was a member of one of the world's wealthiest families.
-All The Money In The World tells the story of the Getty family that primarily takes place during the months of this crisis.
+All The Money In The World tells the story of this crisis, which involves the Getty family.
 Italian gangsters kidnap teenager J. Paul Getty III (Charlie Plummer) from the streets of Rome and call his mother, Gail Harris (Michelle Williams) for a ransom of $17 million.
-When she divorced J. Paul Getty II (Andrew Buchan), she didn't ask for money, but sole custody of their children.
-Even though she doesn't have that kind of money and says that, the kidnapper contact, Cinquanta (Romain Duris), doesn't want to hear any excuse.
+When she divorced J. Paul Getty II (Andrew Buchan), she hadn't asked for money, but for sole custody of their children.
+Even though she doesn't have that kind of money and says so, the kidnapper contact, Cinquanta (Romain Duris), doesn't want to hear any excuse.
 He tells her to contact oil tycoon J. Paul Getty (Christopher Plummer) for the funds.
 When Gail contacts the family patriarch, Getty refuses to give them any money, stating that paying would make his other grandchildren targets.
 To thwart rescue efforts, the gang keeps young Getty in a remote location.

 Cinquanta and the others deliberately wear masks and other facial protection so the young heir can't identify any of them.
 When one of the gang fails to follow that protocol, he is shot dead and dumped in a river.
 Italian police mistake him for young Getty until Gail and Getty's security chief, Fletcher Chase (Mark Wahlberg) positively say the dead man isn't the teen.
 That also helps Chase pinpoint the young man's location and investigate.
 Cinquanta lets it be known that the ransom demand has been lowered, but the billionaire won't budge on payment.
 His grandson attempts an escape, but gets caught and punished severely.
 As Chase continues to investigate and negotiate, he, like Gail, starts to wonder what will make Getty decide to part with any cash and not act as though paying the ransom will put him in the poor house.